Phase Transitions for Sparse Random Sets Under Linear Forms: Critical Decay

-The final expression in \eqref{eq:adding_n} can be understood as the number of new elements that are added to $L(A)$ due to the inclusion of $n$.
+The final expression in \eqref{eq:adding_n} can be understood as the number of new elements that are added to the image set $L(A)$ due to the inclusion of $n$.
 Any such new element certainly must use $n$ as a summand in any sum that generates it.
 Therefore, it holds that